agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 }))
 ```

-For creating groups in general we recommend using `createGroup`, because it binds the Group to the Collection, without
+For creating Groups in general we recommend using [`createGroup`](#creategroup), because it binds the Group properly to
-further thinking.
+the Collection, without further thinking.

 ### 📭 Props